 CROSS FACE WWE WRESTLING

-The Crossface is a famous submission hold in the World Wrestling Entertainment that was used to beat several pro WWE wrestlers.
-Although, we find there many cross face hold variations such as crossface chickenwing, Crippler Crossface.
+What is crossface in wrestling?
+The crossface is a famous submission hold in the World Wrestling Entertainment that was used to beat several pro WWE wrestlers.
+Although, we find that there are many cross face hold variations such as crossface chickenwing, Crippler Crossface.

 Crossface chicken wing